Chinese Medicine, Flower Essences

 Chinese Medicine is a science and an artdeveloped over thousands of years, for treating the mind and the bodyMapping specific relationships between organs, emotions, senses, seasons, body fluids, behaviors and attitudes, and much more, Chinese Medicine offers a framework for understanding, preventing and treating illness, and for health maintenance.

-Chinese Medicine acknowledges the existence of Qi ("chee") which translates to energy, vapor, breath, or life force.
-Lightweight Qi, like breath and thoughts, and heavy Qi, like body fluids and organs, are in constant dynamic relationship with one another, transforming and metabolizing into one another like the change of seasons, like in the yin-yang fish symbol of my logo.
+Chinese Medicine acknowledges the existence of Qi which translates to "energy" or "life force".
+Lightweight Qi, like breath and thoughts, and heavy Qi, like body fluids and organs, are in constant dynamic relationship with one another, transforming and metabolizing into one another like the change of seasons, like in the yin-yang fish symbol of the Mind Is Body logo.

 What are Flower Essences?

-Flower essences are a water-based form of plant Qi and are excellent for regulating Qi in the body and mind.
-They are similar to homeopathy and quite different from essential oils and aromatherapy.
+Flower essences are a form of plant Qi infused in water and are excellent for regulating Qi in the body and mind.
+They are odorless, resonant medicines, similar to homeopathy, and not related to essential oils and aromatherapy.

-Flower essences are odorless, water-based remedies that are usually ingested but may be applied topically.
-They carry the Qi imprints of specific plants, like blueprints photographed into water.
+Flower essences are usually taken orally in drops but may be applied topically, among other uses.
+They carry the resonant energy of specific plants, like blueprints photographed into water.

-Flower essences resonate with and help regulate Qi and Shen (spirit/mind) in our emotions, organs and tissues.
-They are sort of like acupuncture in a bottle.
-Or like one teacher said, "liquid emotional intelligence".
-They catalyze shifts both in a person's constitution and in situational stuck conditions.
+Flower essences resonate with and help regulate our emotions, organs and tissues.
+They are sort of like acupuncture in a bottle because they promote deep shifts in a gentle way, rather than masking symptoms.

 Flower essences are 100% safe and compatible with any other treatment.
 They are effective and scientifically proven, though still of marginal use in the United States compared to advanced psychotherapeutic and medical use in Europe and Latin America.